Qadiriyya Sufi Order Mother Shrine: Therapeutic Centre Of Coexistence

 The war came hard to the locality’s edges but Bab al-Sheikh residents did not let sectarianism drive a wedge between them.
 Sunnis, Shias, Kurds, and Christians continued living there cheek by jowl rebuffing the toxic mix of religion and politics that was tearing Iraq apart.
 12th-century saint Sheikh Abdul Qadir Gilani’s shrine remained the neighbourhood’s anchor and bound people together.
 It preserved the spirit of coexistence in Bab al-Sheikh, which gets its name from his epithet.

-A sense of calm and tranquillity struck me as we arrived at the shrine as part of a group of journalists covering the war on ISIS in 2016.
-The serenity was a far cry from the palpable tension in the fortified Green Zone across the Tigris.
+A sense of calm and tranquillity was palpable when we arrived at the shrine as part of a group of journalists covering the war on ISIS in 2016.
+The serenity was a far cry from the tensions in the fortified Green Zone across the Tigris.
 There was no visible security at the shrine unlike in the heart of Baghdad, where armed soldiers and barricades seemed to cover every inch of land.
 An unmanned walkthrough gate was all the shrine had in the name of security.

 We walked into the shrine taking the most accessible of the three doorways—off Kifaḥ Street—into it.
 An alleyway off the main road led to a wooden door with embossed brass in an arched brick frame.
 Verses inscribed above the entrance on ceramic tiles called Gilani ‘of those men whose companions never experience doubt or fear of the uncertainties of time; and that although the suns of earlier men have faded, his will forever remain high in its orbit.’